 - Meeting with you in a free consultation to discuss the details of your case and advise you on your legal right to compensation

-- Investigating the facts and circumstances of the accident or incident that injured you to recover all available evidence, including accident/incident reports, scene photos, witness statements, or surveillance footage
+- Investigating the facts and circumstances of the incident to recover all available evidence, including accident/incident reports, scene photos, witness statements, or surveillance footage

-- Reviewing the evidence, in collaboration with experts in fields such as accident reconstruction, engineering, or security, as necessary, to determine how the accident or incident occurred and to identify the responsible parties
+- Reviewing the evidence, in collaboration with experts in fields such as accident reconstruction, engineering, or security, as necessary to determine how the incident occurred and to identify the responsible parties

 - Helping you find the right medical treatment for your recovery, along with any other necessary assistance to help mitigate the impact your injuries have on your life